-Here are 5 questions about the music industry that most musicians never ask (but should!):
+Here are the most important questions about the music industry that most musicians never ask:

 Success-Minded Question #1: Why Do Record Companies And Bands Choose To Work With Some Musicians And Not Others?

 Most musicians assume that record companies and bands only work with musicians who:

 Are extremely talented (as musicians, songwriters and performers)